chapinhall/empec/README.md

 1. Create Census API [here](https://api.census.gov/data/key_signup.html).
 2. Create FRED API [here](https://fred.stlouisfed.org/docs/api/api_key.html).

 #### Step 4.
 Running this code requires 64-bit Java.
-If Java is not installed or you have 32-bit Java installed, 64-bit Java can be downloaded here [url](https://www.java.com/en/download/manual.jsp).
+If Java is not installed or you have 32-bit Java installed, 64-bit Java can be downloaded [here](https://www.java.com/en/download/manual.jsp).

 #### Step 5.
 Open the `Interface for Specifying Custom ELPEP Eligibility Estimates.xlsm` file in Excel, which will allow you to supply necessary details and set a wide range of options to run ELPEP in your jurisdiction's context.
-This includes setting current--or hypotethetical--income eligibility thresholds, custom age groups, and custom geographies for aggregation.
+This includes setting current--or hypothetical--income eligibility thresholds, custom age groups, and custom geographies for aggregation.

 This Excel workbook uses macros to check that any entries are valid, and to provide help menus that describe the relevance and allowable values for each field.
 To be able to use the interface with these macros, you will need to click on any prompts to "Enable content" to confirm that the macro is from a trusted source.

 #### Step 6.
 Open `run-elpep.Rmd` file in RStudio, and replace the text "<full/path/to/the/Excel/file.xlsm>" with the full file path to the Excel file you have just created. **If you are a PC users, you must use forward-slashes instead of back-slashes.
 For example, instead of "C:\users\myname\elpep\interface.xlsm" you must enter "C:/users/myname/elpep/interface.xlsm".**

 Note that you may have multiple runs of ELPEP set up by creating multiple copies of the Excel Interface file, and changing this one line to point to various input files.
-Next, in the RStudio Code menu, select "Run Region >> Run All"
+Next, in the RStudio Code menu, select "Run Region >> Run All".

 Note that running this code for the first time may take several hours, and the amount of time may vary depending on specified region (state/county) or CPU/RAM of the computer.